dfmoody/Web-Systems-Study/README.md

 # Web-Systems-Study
-Nowness Design System Study
+**Nowness Design System Study
-A Design System Study
+**

-About:
+**About:**

-This is a project for the Web Development course at the Minneapolis College of Art and Deisgn.
+_This is a project for the Web Development course at the Minneapolis College of Art and Deisgn.
-In this example, we dissect the excellent Nowness homepag, and then develop a simple component library from our study.
+In this example, we dissect the excellent Nowness homepage, and then develop a simple component library from our study._

 Initial Design Study
 Component Library